Posted on February 11, 2019

 </script>

-Note how the page component uses a <layout> component, and how it even passes a title prop to it.
+component, and how it even passes a title prop to it.
 This is a great way to share page layouts across numerous page components.
 And if you don't need the layout at all, such as on a login page, just omit it!
 Here's an example layout component.
-Notice how we're using the default slot (<slot></slot>) to display our page component within our layout component.
+Notice how we're using the default slot (<slot></slot>

 <template>